Skip to main content

 How do I take the Chemistry Placement Exam?

 You can take the Chemistry Placement exam here.
 The results will be used only for advising purposes and will not become part of your permanent records.
+You are not required to take the placement exam to take a Chemistry course at UCSD.
+Placing into any particular course does not exempt you from the prerequisites of the course.

 All students will need their Student Single SignON (SSO) account.
 Access to the placement exam authenticates with the Student Sign On credentials.